rfielding/cpabe/README.md

 For example, imagine that we have a complete language for and and or combinations....

 ```
+# encrypt the file TO a boolean threshold
-cat resume.pdf | go run cpabe.go '(and age:adult (or citizen:US citizen:NL))'
+cat resume.pdf | go run cpabe.go -encryptTo '(and age:adult (or citizen:US citizen:NL))' > resume.pdf.encrypted

+# decrypt the file WITH a set of attested attributes
+cat resume.pdf.encrypted | go run cpabe.go -decryptFrom 'age:adult citizen:US'
 ```

+This is a form of user-controlled DRM to have a key derivation function that doesn't require that a file is encrypted to any individual.
+Instead of storing the key literally in some encrypted form; a key-derivation data structure is stored.
+Users have a set of attested attributes that function like a certificate.
+The certificate need not have any Personlly Identifying Information in them as well.
 We can easily transform this into two cases that can possibly match

 - (and age:adult citizen:US)
 - (and age:adult citizen:NL)